tinacms/tinacms/docs/gatsby/gatsby-xeditor-remark.md

 Creating forms for content provided by the [`gatsby-transformer-remark`](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-transformer-remark) plugin is made possible by three plugins:

-- `gatsby-plugin-xserver`: Provides a node backend that backend plugins can extend.
 - `gatsby-xeditor-remark`: Provides hooks and components for creating Remark forms.
 - `gatsby-xeditor-git`: Extends `gatsby-plugin-xserver` to writes changes to the local filesystem;
   and registers [CMS Backend](../concepts/backends.md) for saving changes to that backend.